IBRA9635/IBRA9635/README.md

 # 👋 Hallo and welcome

-Hi there!
-I'm a logistics and supply chain specialist with a strong interest in **data analysis**, **machine learning**, and **automation**.
-I love solving real-world problems using data and technology.

----
+Curious mind with a passion for people, data analytics, machine learning, and automation. 📦Specialist in warehouse operations and supply chain optimization.
+I love learning and i am a person who believes in the power of **sharing knowledge** and growing together with the community.

 ## 🧠 About Me

-- 📦 **Logistics & Supply Chain**
-- 📊 Passionate about **Data Analytics**, **Statistics**, and **Automation**
-- 💻 I use the tools i'am good at, and work on improving the ones i'm not:
+💻 I use the tools i'am good at, and work on improving the ones i'm not:
+📊
-  - Excel / Power Query
+Excel / Power Query
-  - Power BI / Tableau
+Power BI / Tableau
-  - SQL / MS Access
+SQL / MS Access
-  - Python for Machine Learning and Data Science
+Python for Data Analyst, Machine Learning and Data Science

-I love learning and i am a person who believes in the power of **sharing knowledge** and growing together with the community.

 ---

-## 📂 What can we share Here?
+## 📂 What could be share Here?

 This GitHub profile includes:
 - 📈 Data analysis projects